programmatordev/fluent-validator/README.md

 ## Custom Constraints

-To create custom constraints, follow the instructions on the [Symfony Validator documentation](https://symfony.com/doc/current/validation/custom_constraint.html).
+To create custom constraints, follow the instructions outlined in the [Symfony Validator documentation](https://symfony.com/doc/current/validation/custom_constraint.html).

 Using the same example found in the documentation, creating a `ContainsAlphanumeric` constraint would require the following steps:

 ### 1. Create a Constraint Class

-Let's assume your custom constraints will be in the `src/Constraint` directory.

-All custom constraints should extend the `Constraint` class.
+This class defines the error message and configurable options.

 ```php
 // src/Constraint/ContainsAlphanumeric.php